dbieber/interval-training-extension/README.md

 ### Directory structure:

-    /build             # this is where your extension (.crx) will end up,
+    /build             # this is where the extension (.crx) ends up,
                        # along with unpacked directories of production and
                        # develop build (for debugging)

     /code
-        /css           # CSS files
-        /html          # HTML files
         /images        # image resources
         /js            # entry-points for browserify, requiring node.js `modules`

             /libs      # 3rd party run-time libraries, excluded from JS-linting